 If your shot looks too dark on the back of the camera then you need more light.
 You can do this by slowing your shutter speed down further.
 Maybe go from ½ second to 1 or 2 seconds instead.

-Conversely, if your image is too bright increase the shutter speed.
-Maybe the histogram is clipping in the highlights or the background is becoming more visible, if so, make your shutter speed faster.
+Conversely, if your image is too bright – maybe the histogram is clipping in the highlights or the background is becoming more visible, then make your shutter speed faster.
 For example, take it from ½ second to 1/30th instead.
 But remind yourself (or your friend) there’s less time to draw the light painting so they need to move faster!

 There is a huge world to unlock in light painting photography, we’ve only scratched the surface in this light painting photography guide.
 Have a look at some of the other techniques you can discover.